 3. Safety Precautions

 An axe means serious business.
 No wonder it is overused in horror flicks as a go-to tool to kill zombies!
 But when it comes to chopping wood with an ax or even storing it when it is not in use, there are a few security precautions that you need to have in place.

 Sheath the ax whenever it is not being used, not just when you are storing it away.

-Make sure that you always have a secure grip on the ax.
-In fact, you should hold it steady even when you are walking from one place to another, and it is uncovered.
+Make sure that you always have a secure grip on the axe.
+You should hold it steady even when you are walking from one place to another, and it is uncovered.

-Avoid cold chopping at all costs if you don’t want small steel fragments flying towards you when you’re chopping wood.
-During winters, the ax blade is prone to chipping and breakage.
-You should start a small fire and heat up your ax to take the chill off.
+Avoid cold chopping at all costs if you don’t want small steel fragments flying toward you when you’re chopping wood.
+During winter, the ax blade is prone to chipping and breakage.
+You should start a small fire and heat your ax to take the chill off.
 Make sure that it is not too hot for you to touch it with your bare hand.

 4. Maintenance Guideline